-Please refer to the RBKC Jobs and Training Guide 2017-19 (link below).
-An excellent document produced by RBKC outlining details of all local organisations who can help support people in their search for employment and training.
+Please refer to the RBKC Jobs and Training Guide 2020-22 and Adult Learning Guide 2019-20 (see links below).
+Excellent documents produced by RBKC outlining details of all local organisations who can help support people in their search for employment, training and education.

 Other services that may also be of help: